EwoutH/EPA1352-Adv-Simulation/EPA1352-G06-A1/README.md

 - To detect the outliers in the longitude and latitude data, we decided to calculate rolling values for the median and standard deviation.
 The median doesn't change with a single large outlier, so it can be easily compared to outlier values.
 - If the a values was more than 2 standard deviations from the 7-value rolling median value, we dropped it.
-- The following function was writen to do so.
-First a rolling median and standard deviation was calcualted:
+- The following function was written to do so.
+First a rolling median and standard deviation was calculated:

 ```python
 def filter_all(df_dict, window=7, max_std=2):